Skip to main content

 Yes, Patchs is a website in its own right and you are able to sign up without an NHS Log in or NHS App.

-View step by step instructions on signing up to PATCHS without the NHS App.
+View step by step instructions on signing up to Patchs without the NHS App.

 I don't speak English or English is not my first language.
 Can I still use Patchs?